Juda77/SortingAlgorithmVisualizer/README.md

 data structures and algorithms class.
 Eventually, I learned some ways that we could optimize these sorts, and am planning to apply those optimizations later.
 For example, heap sort can be done in-place(so, there would be no need for the separate heap structure).
-Another optimization would be, for quick sort, making a smarter choice for the pivot instead of blindly picking the first element of the partition to be the pivot.
+Another optimization would be, for quick sort, making a smarter choice for the pivot instead of blindly picking the first element of the partitioned piece to be the pivot.
 </p>

 The sorting algorithms included are: